paakofiaidoo/paakofiaidoo/README.md

 🏫 BSc Physics (Electronics Option) 4th Year Undergrad, Kwame Nkrumah University of Science and Technology, Kumasi, Ghana

-😍 Coding, Philosophy (Ontology and Epistemology), Movies & Animations, Gaming
+💖 Coding, Philosophy (Ontology and Epistemology), Movies & Animations, Gaming

-📨 contact me on paakofiaidoo17@gmail.com / click on my logo to see my portfolio for all my contacts
+📨 Contact me on `paakofiaidoo17@gmail.com` / click on my logo to see my [portfolio](paakofiadoo.tech) for all my contacts

+**!!
+My vision now is simply to build tools to help other z!!**

 </div>